RSE-Midlands/rse-midlands.github.io/content/docs/rse-midlands-coding-club.md

 *Speaker*: Neil Shephard

-If you use Git to version control your software development you can automate your work-flow by applying various linting, tests and code checks to your code before making commits use the pre-commit suite of Git Hooks.
+If you use Git to version control your software development you can automate your work-flow by applying various linting, tests and code checks to your code before making commits using the pre-commit suite of Git Hooks.
 This talk gives a brief introduction to what Git, linting and tests are and shows how to incorporate pre-commit into your development and Continuous Integration pipelines to help improve the quality of code incorporated into your main codebase.

 # Previous talks